SwiftGGTeam/the-swift-programming-language-in-chinese/Language Guide.rst

 * String interpolation
 * printf() and string formatting

-.. annotation:: Strings and characters
+.. docnote:: Strings and characters

 	I've given string definition and manipulation its own chapter, as it's such a fundamental thing that developers do all the time, and we have a lot of flexibility to cover.